nagyf/rs-chess/README.md

 ## Getting started

+### Install Rust

-First, you need to install [Rust](https://www.rust-lang.org/tools/install) on your computer, please check out the official documentation.
+First, you need to install [Rust](https://www.rust-lang.org/tools/install) on your computer, please check out the official documentation for further informations.

-### Download and run
+### Download and run the project

 There are no prebuilt binaries, so you need to clone the repository: